Staff at the Yakima Hope Center speak about what it means to serve young people.

 Background and Passion for Service

-We sat down with Charri Joe to discuss her excitement about the Hope Center.
-With over 18 years in the nonprofit sector, primarily focused on supporting women and children facing substance use disorders, Charri has a passion for working with young people.
+We sat down with a staff member to discuss her excitement about the Hope Center.
 She believes that positive role models can significantly impact young lives, stating, “If you can be a positive influence to someone before they become an adult… it makes a big difference.”
-Her commitment to Rod’s House stems from a desire to create a supportive environment where young people feel valued.
+Staff commitment to Rod’s House stems from a desire to create a supportive environment where young people feel valued.

 Importance of Empowerment and Listening

-Charri emphasized the importance of listening to young people and treating them as equals: “When a child speaks, you listen.”
-Her upbringing instilled in her the value of being heard, which she applies in her work.
-By treating young people with respect and acknowledging their experiences, she fosters an environment where young people can thrive and develop essential life skills.
+The staff member emphasized the importance of listening to young people and treating them as equals: “When a child speaks, you listen.”
+By treating young people with respect and acknowledging their experiences, she hoped to foster an environment where young people can thrive and develop essential life skills.

 Addressing the Needs of Homeless Youth